wri/aqueduct30_data_download/metadata.md

 1. The full database, available [here](https://wri-projects.s3.amazonaws.com/Aqueduct30/finalData/Y2019M07D12_Aqueduct30_V01.zip)
 1. Site specific data by using the location analyzer in the Water Risk Atlas online tool.
 (Coming soon)

+New to GIS data or need help opening the files, see the "how to open" [section](https://github.com/wri/aqueduct30_data_download/blob/master/metadata.md#how-to-use)
 If you've downloaded the data using the location analyzer, we've added a few additional columns:

 # Extra columns for Location Analyzer